 However, while high-tech medical treatments are effective, they can also be pricey and exceed your budget.
 Luckily, there are also other, more affordable options on the table.

-More and more people report all kinds of positive results from using various sorts of DIY clay masks, spot treatments and home remedies.
-While the main advantage of these home remedies is their affordability, the health benefits, especially when it comes to smoothening out wrinkles used shouldn’t be discounted either.
-Many oils, foods, and ingredients popular in home remedy formulas possess strong anti-bacterial and anti-inflammatory properties.
+More and more people report positive results from using DIY clay masks, spot treatments, and home remedies.
+While the main advantage of these home remedies is their affordability, the health benefits, especially when it comes to smoothening out wrinkles, shouldn’t be discounted either.
+Many oils, foods, and ingredients that are popular in home remedy formulas possess strong anti-bacterial and anti-inflammatory properties.

-Of course, as with any treatment aimed at acne or their consequences – patience and persistence are key.
-Don’t expect miracles in a few days, some of these remedies will need weeks or even months to show results.
-Keeping low expectations and sticking to a routine is your best bet.
+Of course, as with any treatment for acne scars or acne, patience and persistence are key.
+Don’t expect miracles in a few days; some of these remedies will need weeks or months to show results - especially for deeper scars.
+Sticking to a routine is your best bet.

-Oils are… Oily, right?
-Right.
-So they have no place being used in anything even remotely involved in the treatment of acne or pimple scars, right?
+Oils are… oily, right?
+So they have no place being used in the treatment of acne or acne scars, right?

-So, which oils are most well suited for removing blemishes and smoothening scars?
-The following selection has generally proven the most useful:
+So, which oils are well-suited for removing blemishes and smoothening acne scars?

-Argan oil is one of the newcomers on the stage of skin care, but it’s so popular because argan oil is really a game-changer.
-It’s rich with water and therefore a powerful, natural moisturizer, but it also contains a huge amount of naturally-occurring Vitamin E. Argan oil has been reported to be especially effective in removing red marks from ‘ghosts of pimples past.’
+Argan oil is one of the newcomers on the stage of skincare, but it’s so popular because it really is a game-changer.
+It’s rich in water, making it a powerful, natural moisturizer.
+But it also contains a huge amount of naturally occurring vitamin E. Argan oil has been reported to be especially effective in removing red marks from ‘ghosts of pimples past.’
 So head out to the store and give it a try.

-While there is no hard scientific evidence that rosehip oil can help remove scars or smoothen skin, people who have used it report overall positive results backed with visible evidence.
-Check out our in-depth article dedicated to rosehip oil to learn more about its benefits.
+While there is no hard scientific evidence that rosehip oil can help remove scars or smoothen skin, people who have used it report positive results backed with visible evidence.
+Check out our in-depth article on rosehip oil to learn more about its benefits.

 Other oils that have beneficial skin effects are the following:

-Besides using oils, there are other methods and ingredients which appear beneficial in getting rid of pimple scars and smoothening skin.
+Besides oils, other methods and ingredients are beneficial in improving acne scars and smoothening the surrounding skin.

-At the risk of sounding cliche, this one is too true to omit: What you eat is what you are.
+At the risk of sounding cliche, you are what you eat.

-A fancy word for removing dead skin cells, exfoliation makes room for healthy skin cells to grow, which can sometimes hasten the smoothing of the skin.
-However, depending on the ingredient, exfoliation isn’t exactly the gentlest thing you can do to your skin, so be careful not to further provoke and inflame your skin instead of calming it down.
-Always make sure that your skin has healed and the acne is gone before you choose to exfoliate.
-As for the means, some people use coffee, lemon or even strawberries, while others use skin care products.
-Whichever means you choose, however, make sure that you’re gentle and take care not to overdo it.
+A fancy word for removing dead skin cells, exfoliation makes room for healthy skin cells to grow, which can sometimes hasten skin smoothing.
+However, depending on the ingredient, exfoliation isn’t the gentlest thing you can do to your skin, so be careful not to inflame it further.

 Acne comes and goes, but some scars are here to stay.
-However, modern medicine offers a number of treatments that have proven successful in acne scar removal and skin regeneration, and there is a vast selection of natural remedies to choose from as well.
+From chemical peels to fillers, modern medicine offers several treatments that have proven successful to remove acne scars.

-It is crucial to understand that treating pimple scars can be a long, arduous and often discouraging process.
-The nature of the challenge is such that it inspires sharp, sometimes harsh self-reflection, leading to shaken self-esteem, anxiety and even depression.
+Treating acne scars can be a long, arduous, and often discouraging process.
+It inspires sharp, sometimes harsh self-reflection, leading to shaken self-esteem, anxiety, and even depression.

 But time is your ally.
-Sooner or later almost every treatment and routine produces an effect, as thousands upon thousands of people are showing us on a daily basis.
-The combined wisdom and support from others who have trodden this path can only benefit you, and dermatologists can guide you through the appropriate treatment plan that combines the right methods for you.
+Sooner or later, almost every treatment and routine produces an effect, as thousands of people can prove.
+The combined wisdom and support from others who have walked this path can only benefit you, and dermatologists can guide you through the appropriate treatment plan that combines the right methods for you.